devowlio/wp-react-starter/README.md

 # WordPress ReactJS Boilerplate

 This WordPress plugin demonstrates how to setup a plugin that uses React and ES6 in a WordPress plugin.

-It is forked from [gcorne/wp-react-boilerplate](https://github.com/gcorne/wp-react-boilerplate) and adjusted to MatthiasWeb's plugins.
+## Features
+* ReactJS v16 with babel `env` preset
+* webpack v3 build for assets
+* SASS stylesheets compiler (`.scss` files)
+* Admin backend components, in this case a own page with a button (`public/src/admin.js`)
+* Frontend backend components, in this case a simple widget (`public/src/widget.js`)

 ## Getting Started